apache/iceberg/docs/integrations/dell.md

  -->

-# Iceberg Dell Implementation
+# Iceberg Dell Integration

-## Dell ECS Implementation
+## Dell ECS Integration

 Iceberg can be used with Dell's Enterprise Object Storage (ECS) by using the ECS catalog since 0.14.0.